KQM-git/TCL/docs/theorycrafting.md

 **PP \(Pure Pyro\)** = A team centered around maximizing Pyro uptime on enemies to capitalize on the 4-pc.
 Lavawalker's bonus.

 **Quickswap** = A team that has no dedicated carry, spending very little time using normal/charged attacks.
-These teams deal damage through the use of swapping between characters to use lower cooldown elemental skills and bursts.
+These teams deal damage through the use of swapping between characters to use lower cooldown Elemental skills and bursts.

 **Sub-DPS** = Characters outside of the main carry that deal damage, usually through their skills/burst